About the ResiStat Program

 The goal of ResiStat is to connect residents from all backgrounds to City Hall, providing valuable information to residents and using their feedback to improve city services.

-The weekly ResiStat email newsletter informs residents about important City news, events, and information.
+ResiStat's weekly City email newsletter informs residents about important City news, events, and information.
 We encourage residents to sign up for the newsletter below.

 We also encourage residents to visit the Somerville Data Farm online portal, where you can find daily updates about things like 311 calls and police incidents.
 The Data Farm also includes a number of raw datasets.
 We invite residents to dive into this data and share any insights with City Hall.